krrishcoder/privacy_policy/README.md

 Information We Collect

-When you download and use our Wallpaper Android App, we may collect the following types of information:
+When you download and use our Wallpaper Android App,t the following types of information:

-Device Information: We may collect information about the device you are using, including the type of device, operating system, and device settings.
+Device Information: We will not collect information about the device you are using, including the type of device, operating system, and device settings.

-Usage Information: We may collect information about how you use our app, such as which wallpapers you view or download, the frequency and duration of your visits, and other usage statistics.
+Usage Information: We will not collect information about how you use our app, such as which wallpapers you view or download, the frequency and duration of your visits, and other usage statistics.

-Personal Information: We may collect personal information that you provide to us, such as your name, email address, and any other information that you choose to provide.
+Personal Information: We will not collect personal information that you provide to us, such as your name, email address, and any other information that you choose to provide.

 How We Use Your Information

-We may use the information we collect to:
+We will not use the information we collect to:

 Provide you with our Wallpaper Android App and its features.